Virtual EMDR with Monique Dauphin, LMHC

 Short-term EMDR Intensives

-I am currently booking into mid August for intensive sessions.
+I am currently booking into late January for intensive sessions.
 Email me to be added to the waitlist, and I'll be in touch shortly!

 Whenever my caseload is full and I’m unable to accept new clients for ongoing therapy (which is most of the time as there is a shortage of trauma therapists in our area), I continue to offer EMDR treatment in an intensive format.
 Intensives are between two and three hours per session, and the cost is $350.
 There are many benefits to doing EMDR this way, including that it tends to start alleviating symptoms more quickly than doing an hour session every week for several weeks.
 Intensives are designed to be short-term with the majority of clients experiencing significant relief after only one session.
 Follow-up sessions can be booked as needed.
 While this is not an insurance-eligible service, it is a flexible spending or health savings account eligible expense.
 Please note that it is strongly recommended that you are under the care of an individual therapist for ongoing therapy if you are engaging in EMDR intensives.
 If you’re looking for a new therapist, please check out our homepage to see who’s accepting new clients.